-The first stage of market planning involves sales projections and evaluations of past promotional implementations to assess their effectiveness.
-The process of analyzing a product allows the company to identify which areas of the plan should carry a heavier focus or which areas should be adjusted.
-The evaluation not only involves evaluating the company’s competitive position in its respective market but also to implement new strategies for its business goals.
+The first stage of market planning involves sales projections and evaluations of past promotional activities to assess their effectiveness.
+The process of analyzing a product enables a company to identify which areas of the plan should carry a heavier focus or which areas should be adjusted.
+The analysis not only involves evaluating the company’s competitive position in its respective market but also considering how to implement new strategies for its business goals.

-The second stage is to organize the marketing objectives and strategies.
-It is crucial here to establish the relationships between the proposed activities so that the plan can be carried out efficiently.
+The second stage is to organize marketing objectives and strategies.
+It is crucial here to establish the relationships between the proposed activities so the plan can be carried out efficiently.

 Top Market Planning Concepts

-Although there are a number of marketing planning concepts to be considered, mentioned below are a few important aspects that should be included:
+Although there are a number of marketing planning concepts to be considered, the following are a few important aspects that should be included:

 Market Segmentation and Target Markets

 Knowing who makes up the market the product or service plays in is crucial, yet the importance of this aspect is often overlooked.
 Market segmentation involves assessing the whole population that could be potential customers of your product and then segmenting them based on varying criteria.
-Some examples of aspects to filter for are purchase behavior, psychographics, age, average income, and more.
+Some examples of aspects to filter for are purchase behavior, psychographics, age, and average income.

-After the market’s been segmented, the company must choose the group that it believes its product can best serve and is within the budget to advertise to.
+After the market has been segmented, the company must choose the group that it believes its product can best serve and is within the budget to advertise to.
 This segment then forms your target market.
-It is generally recommended for businesses to have one target market and have secondary ones if they see fit.
+It is generally recommended for businesses to have one target market and then a few secondary ones if they see fit.

-The main reason why market segmentation and targeting is important is that a company should always be focusing their resources on the most profitable group of customers and knowing which group that is a prerequisite.
+The main reason why market segmentation and targeting is important is that a company should always be focusing its resources on the most profitable group of customers, so knowing which group that is, is a prerequisite.

 Budgeting may be the most important term in marketing planning when it comes to execution.
 Often, in order to secure funds from top management or banks, sufficient proof of your advertising plan’s success is needed.
-It requires accurate forecasting of return generated for individual advertising expenditures.
+It requires accurate forecasting of returns generated by individual advertising expenditures.
 It is important that returns are not overestimated to avoid spending too much and running out of money early on.